 Things get even more interesting when Zebralette’s 24 spectral effects come into play.
 Use them to warp and mangle the frequency content of the sound in ways that could never be achieved with a basic subtractive synthesizer.

-Zebralette is a 16-voice polyphonic free synth VST plugin, with a 32-stage envelope generator, 2 LFOs, and an abundance of modulation options.
+Zebralette is a 16-voice polyphonic free synth VST plugin with a 32-stage envelope generator, 2 LFOs, and many modulation options.
 If all of that sounds complicated, you’d be happy that U-He provided 300 presets to help you get started with the plugin.

 More info: Zebralette

 Dexed by Digital Suburban

 Following a couple of instruments relying on subtractive synthesis, let’s add a pure FM synthesizer to the list.
 The best free FM synthesizer available right now is Dexed.
 It accurately emulates the most famous FM keyboard ever, the legendary Yamaha DX7.

 In fact, the emulation here is so precise that the plugin can load DX7 presets.
 Dexed can load DX7 patches as long as you have a DX7 patch editor and a SysEx manager handy.

 The instrument’s feature set resembles the Yamaha DX7, with the added perk of being a software synthesizer.
 Most importantly, all 144 synth engine parameters are available for DAW automation from the front panel.
 The user interface can take some time to get used to, especially for users who aren’t familiar with FM synthesizers.

 If you find FM synthesis too complicated but want to give it a go nonetheless, check out Digits 2.
 It is a free-phase distortion synthesizer that emulates the Casio CZ-101 keyboard.

 Exakt Lite by Sonicbits